visheshgupta08071992/JavaPractise/src/main/java/Java8ReferanceMaterial/Java8Referance.md

 2.**filter**

-filter method is used to filter data within streams based on some condition
+filter method is used to filter data within streams based on some condition.
+It is an intermediate operation.

 ```js